allenai/rslearn_projects/amazon_conservation/make_dataset/README.md

 that can classify what caused a forest loss event detected by the GLAD Sentinel-2 system (e.g. mining, agriculture, hurricane/wind, river shift, etc.).

+The model currently inputs 6 Sentinel-2 images: 3 from before the forest loss and 3 after the forest loss.
+In general, it can input any public domain images before/after the forest loss event.

+The categories are:
+- mining
+- agriculture
+- airstrip
+- road
+- logging
+- burned
+- landslide
+- hurricane
+- river
+- none

+The last category indicates that, although the GLAD system detected forest loss, we don't think there's really any forest loss there.

+There are four fine-grained agriculture categories that some labels use, but we currently treat them all as generic "agriculture" since it was difficult to label it:
+- agriculture-generic
+- agriculture-small
+- agriculture-rice
+- agriculture-mennonite
+- coca

+There is also a "flood" category but we currently merge that into "river".

+Other labels include "unknown" and "unlabeled" which indicate that example should not be used for training.

 Dataset Setup
 -------------